Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Moral Significance of the Structure of Human-AI Companion Interactions

 So, whatever one concludes about the AI's status, the provider's obligations hold because they arise from the design, not from the properties of the intermediary.

 What about the fact that the provider discloses the nature of the product in its terms of service?
 This disclosure might discharge any obligations the design generates.
 But this conflates two levels.
 The terms of service operate as a legal-contractual disclosure between vendor and consumer.
 The interaction operates as a designed experience in which the user engages with what presents as an interaction participant.
-The obligations generated by cultivating normative expectations are incurred at the second level, and disclosure at the first level does not remove, disable or otherwise discharge them.\footnote{This distinction coheres with the recognition in fiduciary law that disclosure alone does not extinguish obligations generated by ongoing conduct \citep{frankel1983, foxdecent2005}. \citet{harding2012} argues that fiduciary norms arise from the structural features of the relationship, not from formal designation or subjective trust.} A financial advisor who includes a disclaimer in her contract stating that ``no fiduciary relationship is intended'' does not thereby dissolve the obligations her conduct has generated.
+The obligations generated by cultivating normative expectations are incurred at the second level, and disclosure at the first level does not remove, disable or otherwise discharge them.\footnote{This distinction coheres with the recognition in fiduciary law that disclosure alone does not extinguish obligations generated by ongoing conduct \citep{frankel1983, foxdecent2005}. \citet{harding2012} grounds this in the structural features of the relationship rather than formal designation or subjective trust.
+For a concrete example, Character.AI's terms of service grant the company perpetual and irrevocable rights over user-generated content, including intimate disclosures, which persist even after account deletion \citep{robbmann2025}.} A financial advisor who includes a disclaimer in her contract stating that ``no fiduciary relationship is intended'' does not thereby dissolve the obligations her conduct has generated.
 The structure of the interaction, not the legal disclaimer, generates the expectations and the corresponding obligations.

 The first part of the argument established that cultivating normative expectations generates obligations regarding those expectations.
 The second part concerns the further wrong of designing an interaction whose features generate normative expectations it cannot sustain.
 Even if the provider discharged those obligations through some external mechanism, the interaction would still present an environment in which warranted expectations systematically outrun what the structure can support.